ChrisMuir/psa-scrape/pop_report/README.md

 Web scraper for collecting data from the [pop report](https://www.psacard.com/pop/) database from the PSA website.

+## Requirements

+This scraper uses the [cloudscraper](https://github.com/venomous/cloudscraper) python module to pull the pop report HTML.
+This module requires that you have a JavaScript interpreter installed.
+See [here](https://github.com/venomous/cloudscraper#javascript-interpreters-and-engines) for a list of compatible JS engines.
+You must install one of those interpreters.

 ## Usage

 To get started, save the directory `pop_report` to your local computer.